Sonnet 195

-She loves me; she loves me not; she loves me;
+She loves me; she loves me not; she loves me—

-What fortune lies within these petals dropped?
+What fortune lies within pert petals dropped?

 Why none, of course, save in the one still free,